Beltus/blog/_drafts/2020-03-17-regression-analysis.md

 Efficient algorithms exist to help use find the values of model parameters that generates the minimum value of the cost function

 Gradient Descent is a general algorithm that is used to minimize any function.
 In linear regression we use gradient descent algorithm to automatically and simultaneauosly update the model parameters.
-For each update, the cost function is calculated until hopefully convergence is reached, i.e the local minimum.
+For each update, the cost function is calculated until hopefully convergence is reached, i.e the global optima

 b0  = b0 - alpha * d/db(J(b0, b1, ... , bn))
 b1 = b1 - alpha * d/db(J(b0, b1, ... , bn))